is0bnd/ObjectMapHelper/README.md

 # ObjectMapHelper

 If you use [ObjectMapper](https://github.com/Hearst-DD/ObjectMapper), you will need it.
-Now you can fast create ObjectMapper mapping function.
+Now you can faster and easily create ObjectMapper mapping function.

 ## Support
 **`Xcode 8+`**  **`swift 3`**